wujiayi101/wujiayi101.github.io/src/content/blog/working-on-multiple-github-accounts.md

 # Configure `.gitconfig`

-If it doesn't exist already, create ``.gitconfig`` file in your `$HOME` folder and add the following content to it.
+If it doesn't exist already, create `.gitconfig` file in your `$HOME` folder and add the following content to it.
 The configuration file is self-explanatory and instructs Git to read a child config file based on the current working directory.
-You can also include shared configuration in this file.
+You git also include shared configuration in this file.

 ```